mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 **Damping**
   Higher damping values cause reverberations to die out more quickly.

-.. note:: This effect is not available in the Mac App Store version of Mixxx
+.. note:: This effect is not available in the Mac App Store version of Mixxx.

 .. _effects-echo: